PhotoWorkout/adr-website/content/posts/chat-gpt-to-markdown.md

 This script extracts the conversation with ChatGPT and creates a downloadable markdown file.
 The h function is used to format the content by replacing HTML tags with corresponding markdown syntax.

+**Note**: This script is not perfect and may not work for all conversations.
+It is just a hack to save the conversation as a markdown file.

+## Get a markdown table from Chat GPT

 If you want to get tables in markdown language, you have to tell Chat GPT that you want the table in markdown format (and in a code box).

 E.g. **Prompt**: "Make the table of the GDP growth rate of 2020, use markdown language and put it in a code box."